unraid/docs/docs/connect/remote-access.md

 There are two kinds of Remote Access provided through Unraid Connect:
 **Dynamic Remote Access** and **Static Remote Access**

-**Dynamic Remote Access** enables access to your webGUI from the internet only when needed, and leaves the webGUI inaccessible from WAN otherwise.
-This feature works with both UPNP as well as static port forwarding and uses an API call through the Unraid Connect plugin to open your webGUI to internet traffic, closing it automatically when not needed.
+**Dynamic Remote Access** enables access to your WebGUI from the internet only when needed, and leaves the WebGUI inaccessible from WAN otherwise.
+This feature works with both UPNP as well as static port forwarding and uses an API call through the Unraid Connect plugin to open your WebGUI to internet traffic, closing it automatically when not needed.
 This helps to prevent automated attacks.

 **Static Remote Access** enables your server to listen to WAN traffic at